- Category: Who we are

 Brien's postgraduate education began in 1965 in the United Kingdom and the lengthy journey by boat included several port stops along the way.
 At locations such as New Guinea and Sri Lanka he observed the conditions of poverty that many people there at the time were forced to survive in.
 The experience had a major impact on Brien's future activities, inspiring a commitment to engage the optometric community to increase efforts to help those in need.

 With colleagues Brian Layland, David Pye, Debbie Sweeney and Frank Back he established VisionCare NSW in 1992 to manage the NSW Government Spectacle Program, which delivers subsidised eye care to those in need.
-VisionCare NSW has since supplied over one million pairs of spectacles to financially disadvantaged people in NSW.
+VisionCare NSW supplied over one and a half million pairs of spectacles to financially disadvantaged people in NSW from 1992 to 2014.

-In 1998, he co-founded the International Centre for Eyecare Education (ICEE) (now called Brien Holden Vision Institute, Public Health Division) to establish eye care services in developing communities throughout the world.
+In 1998, he co-founded the International Centre for Eyecare Education (ICEE) (now Brien Holden Vision Institute, Public Health) to establish eye care services in developingcommunities throughout the world.
 The Public Health Division now delivers self-sustaining education programs and ensures the necessary supporting infrastructure and supplies of spectacles and equipment exists to ensure these services are sustainable.
 The programs continue to build eye care services for Indigenous Australians and other communities throughout the world.

 Brien Holden has also made a strong contribution to global initiatives to address avoidable blindness and vision impairment through his involvement with the peak global bodies - the International Agency for the Prevention of Blindness (IAPB) and the World Health Organization (WHO) Refractive Error Working Group.